dabernathy89/leadership-isd-website/wp-content/themes/leadership-isd/README.txt

 Front Page 4 - This is the fourth section of the home page.
 Flexible Footer - This is the footer section.
 After Entry - This is the widget that appears after the entry on single posts.

-LOCALIZATION
-The Workstation Pro theme is translation ready.
-More information about the translation process can be found here:http://codex.wordpress.org/Translating_WordPress/

-SUPPORT
-Please visit http://my.studiopress.com/help/ for theme support.